partners of sexual Betrayal group

-Armour Addictions Services Inc. provides the type of treatment partners need in the face of their spouse’s sexual addiction (sexual compulsive behaviour), pornography, or serial infidelity.
-We are Certified Partner Trauma Therapists (CPTT) are trained by the International Institute of Trauma & Addiction Professionals (IITAP) who developed a treatment model that depicted “partners of sex addicts” in a new and different way recognizing the trauma & posttraumatic stress disorder (PTSD) they faced as a result of their spouse’s behaviors and betrayal.
+Armour Addictions Services provides the type of treatment partners need in the face of their spouse’s sexual addiction (sexual compulsive behaviour), pornography, or serial infidelity.
+Our Certified Partner Trauma Therapists (CPTT) are trained by the International Institute of Trauma & Addiction Professionals (IITAP) who developed a treatment model that depicted “partners of sex addicts” in a new and different way recognizing the trauma & posttraumatic stress disorder (PTSD) they faced as a result of their spouse’s behaviors and betrayal.

 Our Moving Beyond Betrayal Group is designed for partners of those struggling with sex addiction.
-We meet online in a safe environment facilitated by a Certified Sex Addiction Therapist and Clinical Sexologist (c) with specialized training, who will assist group members in healing from sexual betrayal.
+We meet online in a safe environment facilitated by a Certified Sex Addiction Therapist and Clinical Sexologist with specialized training, who will assist group members in healing from sexual betrayal.